smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/readme.md

 ## Conclusion
 I hope you find this repository to be useful and informative and I welcome any new puzzles or tips and tricks you may have.

-If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
+:mailbox: If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
 No detail is too small, and I appreciate all the help.

 I also have a Wordpress site where you can find my data analytics projects, Python puzzles, and blog.